ZivoMartin/AVANCEMENT-PROJET-STAGE/cypress.md

 ### Senarios
 * Follow hypertext link: Yes

-* The menus activate by click :
+* The menus activate by click : Not for all the menus.

-* The hovers menues : No
+* The hovers menues : No, cypress is unable to access the menu.

-* Copy and paste with the context menue: Yes
+* Copy and paste with the context menue: No

-* The combo box: Cypress detects the click and the selection in a combo box, but the replayer doesn't replay them.
+* The combo box: No, he can't active the submenu

 ## KeyBoard